IdenNg0412/econ1626-policy-notes/proposal.md

 | Regulatory burden on firms               | Ethical AI regulations may slow AI adoption and increase compliance costs | Introduce phased implementation and simplified compliance support for SMEs         |
 | Fiscal pressure on government            | Long-term funding requirements may strain public budgets                  | Conduct periodic policy evaluations and prioritise targeted funding allocation     |

-While the proposed policy package may improve labour market resilience and equity, several implementation risks may affect policy effectiveness that requires a coordinated and adaptive implementation strategy is essential to minimise these risks.
+While the proposed policy package may improve labour market resilience and equity, several implementation risks may affect policy effectiveness that requires a coordinated and adaptive implementation strategy to minimise these risks.
 Regular policy evaluation and collaboration between government, industry, and educational institutions is essential to improve policy responsiveness and ensure AI-driven economic benefits are distributed more equitably across the labour market.
 # Reference
 AFL-CIO (2025) Artificial Intelligence: Principles to Protect Workers, AFLCIO.
 AFL-CIO, accessed 8 May 2026. https://aflcio.org/reports/workers-first-ai